Lucy Rose at Shepherd’s Bush Empire

 Photos: Bartek Odias

-For further information about Lucy Rose and future events visit here.
+For further information and future events visit Lucy Rose’s website here.

 Watch the video for Shiver here: